Zersya/code-agent/agent-reviewer/README.md

 The system uses the `pgvector` extension for PostgreSQL to enable efficient similarity search of code embeddings.
 If the extension is not available, it will fall back to storing embeddings as JSONB and using basic filtering.

+## LLM Providers

+The system supports two LLM providers for code analysis:

+### OpenRouter

+[OpenRouter](https://openrouter.ai/) is a unified API that provides access to various LLM models including Claude, GPT-4, and others.
+This is the default provider.

+**Configuration:**
+- Set `LLM_PROVIDER=openrouter` in your `.env` file
+- Obtain an API key from OpenRouter and set `OPENROUTER_API_KEY` in your `.env` file
+- Optionally, specify a custom API URL with `OPENROUTER_API_URL`

+### Ollama

+[Ollama](https://ollama.ai/) allows you to run open-source LLMs locally on your machine.
+This is useful for environments where you need to keep data private or don't have internet access.

+**Prerequisites:**
+1. Install Ollama on your machine by following the instructions at [ollama.ai](https://ollama.ai/)
+2. Pull a model (e.g., `ollama pull llama3`)

+**Configuration:**
+- Set `LLM_PROVIDER=ollama` in your `.env` file
+- Set `OLLAMA_MODEL` to the name of the model you pulled (default is `llama3`)
+- If Ollama is running on a different machine or port, set `OLLAMA_API_URL` accordingly

+### Switching Between Providers

+To switch between providers, simply change the `LLM_PROVIDER` value in your `.env` file and restart the application.
+No code changes are required.

 ## Next Steps

 1. **Configure GitLab Webhook**: Set up a webhook in your GitLab project pointing to your server's `/webhook` endpoint
 2. **Set Up PostgreSQL**: Install and configure PostgreSQL for storing the embeddings.
 For vector search capabilities, install the pgvector extension
-3. **Get API Keys**: Obtain API keys for GitLab and Qodo-Embed-1
+3. **Get API Keys**: Obtain API keys for GitLab, Qodo-Embed-1, and OpenRouter (if using OpenRouter as LLM provider)
+4. **Set Up Ollama**: If using Ollama as LLM provider, install Ollama and pull the desired model
-4. **Test the Integration**: Make a push to your repository and verify that embeddings are generated and stored
+5. **Test the Integration**: Make a push to your repository and verify that embeddings are generated and stored

 ## Security Considerations